A View From the Road

 The Kingsbridge Road entered the future Central Park at around 95th Street and veered west to find a suitable place to cross the Harlem Creek, which flowed east into the Harlem River.
 The road passed through this rocky landscape and descended through McGowan's Pass, named after the McGowan family, who owned a house and tavern near the present-day site of the Park's operational area known

 Erected by Central Park Conservancy.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fort Clinton: On Top of Manhattan (within shouting distance of this marker); Mount Saint Vincent (within shouting distance of this marker); Before There Was a Park (about 400 feet away, measured in a direct line); Odetta (about 600 feet away); The Vanderbilt Gate (approx. 0.2 miles away); J. Marion Sims, M.D., L.L.D. (was approx. ¼ mile away but has been reported permanently removed. ); The New York Academy of Medicine (approx. ¼ mile away); Marian Anderson (approx. 0.3 miles away).
+Fort Clinton: On Top of Manhattan (within shouting distance of this marker); Mount Saint Vincent (within shouting distance of this marker); Before There Was a Park (about 400 feet away, measured in a direct line); Andrew Haswell Green Memorial (about 600 feet away); Odetta (about 600 feet away); Edward Kennedy “Duke” Ellington (approx. 0.2 miles away); The Vanderbilt Gate (approx. 0.2 miles away); The New York Academy of Medicine (approx. Ľ mile away).
 Touch for a list and map of all markers in New York.

 Regarding A View From the Road.
 Recently, the Central Park Conservancy has begun installing informational waysides like this one.

 Credits.
-This page was last revised on July 24, 2016.
-This page originally submitted on July 24, 2016, by Larry Gertner of New York, New York.
-This page has been viewed 225 times since then and 15 times this year.
-Photos: 1, 2. submitted on July 24, 2016, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 12, 2020.
+It was originally submitted on July 24, 2016, by Larry Gertner of New York, New York.
+This page has been viewed 274 times since then and 8 times this year.
+Photos: 1, 2. submitted on July 24, 2016, by Larry Gertner of New York, New York.
+3, 4. submitted on September 12, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.